 Step 2: Decide What Contaminants You Want to Reduce

 Once you know what contaminants are in your water, you can find a treatment solution that is certified to address your particular water quality concerns.
 Not all filters can reduce all contaminants.
 Based on the water report or your water testing results, you can decide what contaminants you want to reduce in your drinking water.
-NSF’s contaminant selection guide will help you to locate products that are certified to reduce specific contaminants.
+The Minnesota Department of Health’s Contamination Guidelines will help you to locate products that are certified to reduce specific contaminants.

 Step 3: Compare Options for Water Treatment